Need Help? Give us a call.

-You can obtain your scores from these company websites, or through sites like FreeCreditReport.com.
+You can access your credit scores from these company websites, or you can access them through sites like FreeCreditReport.com.

 A business line of credit is flexible, revolving capital—similar to a credit card—except you get access to cash and, in many cases, lower APRs.
-And there are many business line of credit for bad credit options available.
+And there are many business line of credit for bad credit borrowers available.

 Lines of credit are agreements between lenders and borrowers that give a maximum loan balance that the borrower can pull funds from.
 With a line of credit, you can borrow funds at any time as long as you don’t exceed the maximum amount.
 Plus, you only have to pay interest on the funds you draw.

 A business line of credit gives you capital to meet a variety of needs for your business—like covering payroll, buying inventory, and handling seasonal cash flow gaps.
 A business line of credit will give you easy access to cover day-to-day cash flow needs.

-Plenty of financing options are out there—even if you have poor credit, including short-term loans for bad credit and merchant cash advances, among others.
+Plenty of financing options are out there for borrowers with bad credit, including short-term loans for bad credit and merchant cash advances, among others.

-But here are the reasons a business line of credit might be a good option for you.
+But here are the reasons a business line of credit for bad credit might be a good option for you.

 One of the most important parts of your application is your business’s annual revenue.

 The more you bring in, the better.

 That should come as no surprise.
-A high revenue proves to lenders that you know what you’re doing—and that your business is a worthwhile investment for them to make.
+A high revenue proves to lenders that your business takes in enough to pay back any capital you might draw from a business line of credit—bad credit scores aside.

 Generally speaking, the line of credit you’ll qualify for will be around 8%-12% of your annual revenue.